hyraxbio/ember-changeset-webforms/tests/dummy/app/templates/docs/action-handling.md

 ### Promise example

-In the case of a promise based action, return the promise so that the `ChangesetWebform` component can fire the `saveSuccess` or `saveFail` actions where they are passed (See below).
+In the case of a promise based action, return the promise so that the `ChangesetWebform` component can fire the `submitSuccess` or `submitError` actions where they are passed (See below).

 // TODO interactive